 What about bird collisions?

 It’s true that wind farms and associated electrical infrastructure can be harmful to birds, but sources agree that a wind farm in a location that minimizes contact with wildlife is less harmful to birds than the prospect of climate change.
-Keeping wind farms away from known wildlife sanctuaries and migration routes ensures the least amount of damage to bird populations.
+Furthermore, the amount of birds killed by windmills is significantly less than the amount being killed by buildings, power lines, and even cats.
+That being said, keeping wind farms away from known wildlife sanctuaries and migration routes ensures the least amount of damage to bird populations.

 What about the noise and aesthetics?

 Personally, I find wind turbines quite beautiful, and a symbol of hope for the planet.
+Not everyone will agree, of course, but their benefit to the planet may encourage you to overlook any negative opinions you might have about their appearance.
 As for the noise, have you ever been near one?
 They are actually rather quiet and create little noise pollution.